rogupt305/Rohan_BluestampPortfolio/index.md

 NOTE: To view where the modified code fits into the main picture, check out the Code Appendix at the bottom.

-I went into the "Orders" section of the code, and established my own custom orders, setting them equal to distinct numbers:
+I went into the "Orders.cpp" section of the MEGA's code, and established my own custom orders, setting them equal to distinct numbers:
+LINES: 75 - 77
 ```C++
   static const byte orderOpen = 67;
   static const byte orderClose = 72;